-Just so you know that I wasn't picking exclusively on Apple this time, I had also written an article, "Linux Revisited in 2006, a missed opportunity," over on one of my other blogs.
+Just so you know that I wasn't picking exclusively on Apple this time, I also penned an article, "Linux Revisited in 2006, a missed opportunity," over on one of my other blogs.
 In it I was complaining about not being able to get my wireless connectivity going on my Ubuntu Linux that I run on my Dell laptop.

 It my mind, I was getting to point of thinking why fight it anymore?
 Just buy the Sony and quit carrying my Powerbook to work.
 Get reconciled with it, lose my soul and get on with this dark side stuff.
 After all it was looking like we might settle on something like ACT! as opposed to SalesForce.com for our sales team.
-The first thing that happened to change this was our CEO, Pat Mathews.
+The first thing that happened to change this was our CEO.
 Basically he wanted something less complex and web driven for the sales force.
 He was worried about having to maintain specific software on our sales people's hardware.

 That sent me out looking at more basic web CRM tools, but it also opened the door for me to explore using a very simple Filemaker Pro web driven solution that would fit us exactly.

 Being an Apple guy I was more interested in seeing the Bonjour technology work.
 I had lost sight of the simpler goal of just getting printing going.
-Kirk suggested just using the Dell printer as an IPP printer with generic Postscript drivers.
+He suggested just using the Dell printer as an IPP printer with generic Postscript drivers.
 Of course it worked.